swiftlang/swift-evolution/proposals/NNNN-nonescapable-stdlib-primitives.md

 By making this change, we need to assume that specifying a lifetime dependency will not have an ABI compatibility impact on existing users of this protocol.

 (Note: `@_immortalResult` is not a real attribute.
 Until the language gains an official way to express such constraints, the Swift Standard Library will define this protocol with unstable syntax that isn't generally available.
-We expect to the protocol definition to immediately switch to whatever syntax Swift eventually embraces, as soon as it becomes available.)
+We expect the protocol definition to immediately switch to whatever syntax Swift eventually embraces, as soon as it becomes available.)

 ### `enum Optional`